alexandrebarachant/Grasp-and-lift-EEG-challenge/README.md

 #### Are all these models necessary ?

 We made heavy use of ensembling for this challenge.
 The way the problem was defined (prediction of every sample) was playing in favor of this kind of solution.
-In this context, adding more models were always increasing the performances by boosting the sharpness of the predictions.
+In this context, adding more models was always increasing the performance by boosting the sharpness of predictions.

 For a real-life application, it is not really necessary to classify every time sample, and use a time frame approach, e.g output prediction for every 250ms time frame.
 We believe it is possible to obtain equivalent decoding performances with a much more optimized solution, stopping ensembling at level2, and using only a few subsets of level1 models (1 for each kind of features).